 Staying at home solves a lot of the above issues, and obviously not without some drawbacks.
 But for many clients it is worth the trade-off.

-What are the biggest frustrations with living at home?
+What are the biggest frustrations with renovating while you live at home?

 Construction usually starts at 7am and finishes at 3.30pm.
 This is completely fine if that coincides exactly with when you’re out of your house, but this is unlikely to be the case.
 You will at least get your home to yourself on the weekends, but consider spending as much time as you can elsewhere.
 You can also write off entertaining guests – it might not be safe to have guests around a construction site if they don’t know the rules.

 There is also the mess.
 Construction sites are busy, dirty places, so be prepared for it.
 Unfortunately it is the nature of construction to produce vast quantities of dust, and that will occur at every stage of the construction process.
 Before construction starts, make sure to put away objects out on display.
 Roll up your rugs and cover furniture with sheets.
 The best surfaces to leave exposed are ones that can be easily swept or wiped down with a cloth.
 Soft floors will have to be covered with plywood or cardboard to protect them from wear and tear.
 If part of your existing home is being demolished, you will need to store furniture and other items from that area elsewhere, which eats into your remaining space.